6 ways organizations can support employee mental health and well-being

 I graduated as a Pharmacist and my hobby eventually led me to the IT industry.
 I’m a husband and a father of three, but I always find time for what interests me.
 I always think about how I am going to apply my new skill and knowledge.
 I test it.
 Does it work in the way that it was described?
 This helps me to improve my skills and become a better consultant and project partner.

 Do not overengineer things.
 Think big, start small and be agile.
-Instead of detailed long-term plans (eventually you will change them anyway, so why you should bother?), define milestones, take the first step, see the result and then adjust your next move.
+Instead of detailed long-term plans (eventually you will change them anyway, so why should you bother?), define milestones, take the first step, see the result and then adjust your next move.
 Building on previous experience, adding new bricks to an existing structure of knowledge.
 Learn by doing.

 To finish the rally, you need more than just a map.
 You need a guide sitting next to you.
 Support of others – my project team, my colleagues, my leader – is critical.
 That means, learning new technologies, soft skills, facing challenging tasks, or preparing to for a difficult exam.
 What helps me grow is guidance, the occasional hint shared over the desk and frequent feedback.

 For me, the most essential part is strong execution.
-Strong execution might mean many things, but for me, it’s pretty straight forward:
+Strong execution might mean many things, but for me, it’s pretty straightforward:

 Stage 1: Define a destination: